siva82kb/monalysa/docs/source/ulmeasures.md

 ![Alt text](_static/latinx.svg)

-When only the one of the limbs is used, the laterality index is +1 or -1; when both are not used, the laterality index is undefined.
+When only one of the limbs is used, the laterality index is +1 or -1; when both are not used, the laterality index is undefined.

 **References**
 [^david2021b]: David, Ann, Tanya Subash, S. K. M. Varadhan, Alejandro Melendez-Calderon, and Sivakumar Balasubramanian.
 "A framework for sensor-based assessment of upper-limb functioning in hemiparesis."
 Frontiers in Human Neuroscience 15 (2021).